 Florida Wildflower Foundation: Web site of the Florida Wildflower Foundation.
 The mission of the Florida Wildflower Foundation is to enrich lives with Florida native wildflowers through education, planting and research projects.

 Florida Federation of Garden Clubs: FFGC activities, scholarships, youth programs, floral design courses, arrangements, educational opportunities, tours, shows and special events of the various affiliated garden clubs in the state of Florida.

-Lady Bird Johnson Wildflower Center: Web site for the Lady Bird Johnson Wildflower Center in Austin, Texas.
+Lady Bird Johnson Wildflower Center: Website of the Lady Bird Johnson Wildflower Center, University of Texas, Austin.

 U. S. State Flowers in Cross Stitch by Gerda Bengtsson - Botanically correct cross stitch designs of state flowers of the 50 States.

 Quilting Flowers of the States by Sue Harvey - A lovely 12-inch flower block for each of the 50 states.
 Techniques used are piecing, appliqué, paper-piecing and three-dimensional techniques.